Nicola2309/MS1/README.md

 - A future feature could be adding an extra page informing the user about the Events the company intends to host.

-- Implementing deliveries means having routes, another important feature might be having a Google Maps link with the route and names of the cities reached by the delivery service.
+- Implementing deliveries means having routes, and Google Maps link with the names of the cities reached by the delivery service.

 - A feature i didn't succed in implementing has been the Datetime Picker from bootstrap, it requires some JavaScript and i am not currently able to use it properly and effectively.

+- A linear gradient to copy the colors of the logo's icecream on the icons in the Homepage and the clickable menu's.
+With tutoring suggestion i found the option of the polyfill to make the changes work on different browsers, but Javascript experience is required, so i just changed the color for now.

 ## Technologies Used